 Bike rental in Antwerp

-Rent and keep a Donkey bike for anything, from single ride to many days
+Rent a Donkey bike for any duration - from a single trip to multiple days

-Rent and keep a Donkey bike for anything, from single ride to many days
+Rent a Donkey bike for any duration - from a single trip to multiple days

 Donkey Republic, the official bike rental system for the region of Antwerp